 CWRS is a hard wheat with high protein content that is highly regarded for its superior milling and baking quality.
 It is the most widely grown wheat class in Western Canada, accounting for more than 60% of annual production.
+CWRS is used at 100% or as part of a blend (wheat grist).
+When used as part of a blend, CWRS can improve the quality of lower quality wheats and is often referred to as a blending or improver wheat.
 Recently registered varieties in the CWRS class build on its reputation for protein strength, good milling characteristics and overall end-product quality.

 Canada is the leading exporter of durum wheat in the world.
-CWAD is recognized for its superior colour and semolina yield, important factors in the production of pasta and couscous of the highest quality.
+CWAD is recognized for its superior yellow colour, high protein content and semolina yield—important factors in the production of pasta and couscous of the highest quality.
 Breeding efforts in CWAD have focused on improving the colour and gluten strength in new varieties.

-CPSR is an excellent class of western Canadian wheat with medium protein content and hard kernels.
+CPSR is a milling class of western Canadian wheat with medium protein content and medium kernel hardness.
 New CPSR varieties continue to be added to the class with improved protein strength, milling properties and end-product characteristics.

 CWRW is a medium-hard wheat offering good milling yield, dough strength and flour colour.
-CWRW is used in a variety of baking applications where lower protein is desirable, and is widely used in the production of noodles and steamed bread.
+CWRW flour quality is suitable fora variety of baking applications where medium protein content is desirable and in the production of noodles and steamed bread.

 CWHWS features many of the same quality attributes associated with Canada Western Red Spring (CWRS) wheat while its white bran coat offers the added benefits of brighter flour colour and reduced bran specks.
 This combination makes CWHWS ideally suited for a wide range of applications.
 Small production of the class limits availability to customers.